Alex-Mewis/PatternAnalysis-2025/recognition/47399811_siamese/README.md

 - This means the incorrect predictions might be more likely caused by the CNN backbone not being able to highlight the lesions rather than the binary classifier.

 ### Summary
 Overall the model was able to perform very well and hit the roughly $80$% requirement set on the test data.
-The models predictions are accuracy achieving $84.4$% on all test images and confident (and thus more robust) as shown by the high $AUC$ value of $0.91$.
+The models predictions are accurate on the test data, having a $84.4$% accuracy, and is very confident/robust as shown by the high $AUC$ value of $0.91$.
 However, a few issues were observed with the CNN backbone not being able to highlight the lesion on some images (as seen in the GRAD-CAM images) which often lead to an incorrect prediction (as seen in the image predictions).

 ## Improvements and Future Directions
 - **Add meta-data**: In the _ISIC 2020 Kaggle Challenge_ some additional meta-data was released along with the images and labels.
 These include the ```sex``` and ```age_approx``` of the patient.
 A model which also incorporates this meta-data into its classifications could be developed.